 Women simply slip Dream Rooster into their underwear before going to bed.
 The vibrating leg rests against the clitoris and between the labial lips and the wide, flat body stabilises Dream Rooster by resting inside the underwear, against the user's front.

 Men insert their penis and testicles through the ring.
 The ring both helps hold Dream Rooster in place and also transmits stimulation.
 Dream Rooster is held against the user's front by their underwear.

-disabled people outsiders , Tuppy has tirelessly campaigned and developed resources for the hundreds of thousands of UK people whose needs for friendship, affection and sex we marginalize and ignore. --Andy Beckingham, FFPH, Consultant in Public
+cruelly makes disabled people outsiders , Tuppy has tirelessly campaigned and developed resources for the hundreds of thousands of UK people whose needs for friendship, affection and sex we marginalize and ignore. --Andy Beckingham, FFPH,

-syndrome.
-This remarkable book will support all. --Maria Oshodi, VI Artistic Director and CEO of Extant About the Author Tuppy Owens is the founder of Outsiders, a club providing peer support and dating opportunities for physically and socially disabled
+Asperger's syndrome.
+This remarkable book will support all. --Maria Oshodi, VI Artistic Director and CEO of Extant About the Author Tuppy Owens is the founder of Outsiders, a club providing peer support and dating opportunities for physically and

-people.
+socially disabled people.
 She also handles the Sex and Disability Helpline, and set up the Sexual Health and Disability Alliance (SHADA) for health and social care professionals.
-Tuppy has a Diploma in Human Sexuality, and has worked with and supported disabled people
+Tuppy has a Diploma in Human Sexuality, and has worked with and

 The majority of the 11% who had done so had visited sex tourism hotspots such as Bangkok and Amsterdam.